 A study sponsored by the National Institute of Allergy and Infectious Diseases (NIAID) in Uganda found a highly effective and safe drug for preventing transmission of HIV from an infected mother to her newborn.
 Independent studies have also confirmed this finding.
 This regimen is more affordable and practical than any other examined to date.
+Results from the study show that a single oral dose of the antiretroviral drug nevirapine (NVP) given to an HIV-infected woman in labor and another to her baby within 3 days of birth reduces the transmission rate of HIV by half compared with a similar short course of AZT (Azidothymidine).
 For more information on preventing transmission from mother to child, go to http://aidsinfo.nih.gov/guidelines.